 Musician and educator Kate Outterbridge works to meaningfully challenge the status quo in the service of engaging and uniting people through the performing arts.
 A dynamic violinist, fierce advocate of contemporary music and promoter of responsible and thorough music education in the city of Los Angeles and beyond, Kate performs at the forefront of today's music scene.

 Kate received her Masters of Music and Masters of Chamber Music at the University of Michigan where she studied with Aaron Berofsky in 2015, and her Bachelors of Music from Boston University in 2013, where she studied with Bayla Keyes.
-She has participated in residencies at Avaloch Farm Music Institute, Bang on a Can Summer Festival, and this summer will be a fellow at the Resonant Bodies Festival at Banff in Alberta, Canada.
+She has participated in residencies at Avaloch Farm Music Institute, Blackbird Creative Lab, Bang on a Can Summer Festival, and as well as Aspen Music Festival and the National Orchestra Institute.

 While not playing her violin, Kate enjoys hiking her way through Southern California, jamming out at an Irish music session, and finding the funny in everything through stand-up comedy.